twister-php/sql/README.md

 ## The One Ring to rule them all, One Ring to bind them

-Introducing the '[Raw SQL Query Builder](https://github.com/twister-php/sql)'; combining all that functionality and more.
+Introducing the '[Raw SQL Query Builder](https://github.com/twister-php/sql)'; combining all the functionality of having placeholders like `?`, `:id`, `%s`, `%d`; with an ORM style '[fluent interface](https://en.wikipedia.org/wiki/Fluent_interface)' and much more.

 It's the glue that sits between `$sql = '...';` and `$db->query($sql)`.
-The part where you have to concatenate, 'escape', 'prepare' and 'bind' values in a raw plain text SQL query.
+The part where you have to concatenate, 'escape', 'quote', 'prepare' and 'bind' values in a raw SQL query string.

-This is not an ORM or replacement for an ORM, it's the tool you use when you have to create a raw SQL query string.
-It doesn't 'prepare' or 'execute' your queries like [`PDO::prepare`](http://php.net/manual/en/pdo.prepare.php) does, but it does help you build the raw SQL string like `sprintf` with `%s` / `%d` or [`PDO::prepare`](http://php.net/manual/en/pdo.prepare.php) with `?` or `:id` placeholders; but safer than `sprintf` and easier and more flexible than [`PDO::prepare`](http://php.net/manual/en/pdo.prepare.php) (eg. `PDO::prepare` doesn't allow dynamic table, column, field names or dynamic `JOIN` / `WHERE` clauses).
+This is not an ORM or replacement for an ORM, it's the tool you use when you need to create a raw SQL query string with the convenience of placeholders.
+It doesn't 'prepare' or 'execute' your queries exactly like `PDO::prepare` does; but it does support the familiar syntax of using `?` or `:id` as placeholders.
+It also supports a subset of `sprintf`'s `%s` / `%d` syntax.

-It allows anything that can be changed in text with `sprintf`; column, field or table names, dynamic `WHERE` statements, dynamic table joins etc. This library just allows you to add a powerful 'replacement' engine on your raw SQL queries, that combines 'prepare', 'quote', 'escape', 'sanitize', 'clamp' integers, range checks etc.
+In addition, it supports inserting 'raw' strings (without quotes or escapes) with `@`; eg. `sql('dated = @', 'NOW()')`, and it can auto-implode arrays with `[]` eg. `sql('WHERE id IN ([])', $array')`

+### Speed and Safety

+This library is not designed for speed of execution or to be 100% safe from SQL injection, that task is left up to you.
+It will 'quote' and 'escape' your strings, but it doesn't 'manage' the query, it doesn't do syntax checking, syntax parsing, query/syntax validation etc. In fact, it doesn't even need or use a database connection.

+### Simplify the Complex

+It's not particularly useful or necessary for small/static queries like `'SELECT * FROM users WHERE id = ' . $id;`

+This library really starts to shine when your SQL query gets larger and more complex; really shining on `INSERT` and `UPDATE` queries.
+The larger the query, the greater the benfit; that is what it was designed to do, to simplify the complexity of medium to large queries.

+So when you find yourself dealing with a database of 400+ tables, 6000+ columns/fields, one table with 156 data fields, 10 tables with over 100 fields, 24 tables with over 50 fields, 1000+ varchar/char fields; and '[object-relational impedance mismatch](https://en.wikipedia.org/wiki/Object-relational_impedance_mismatch)' in your ORM becomes a problem or you need to write custom queries against some or all of this data, then you will truly realise how much time and headaches this library can save you.

 ## A taste of things to come